 - Identify the biological components of motivation, learning, emotion and memory

 Beyond formal educational qualifications, clinical psychologists typically require a license to practice professionally.
-While requirements vary among states, most licensure programs require a doctoral degree in psychology, an internship, several years of professional experience and a passing grade on the Examination for Professional Practice in Psychology (EPPP), according to the BLS.
+While requirements vary among states, most licensing programs require a doctoral degree in psychology, an internship, several years of professional experience and a passing grade on the Examination for Professional Practice in Psychology (EPPP), according to the BLS.

 Is a Career in Clinical Psychology Right for You?